Aschent89/nwnwod/docs/workflow.md

 * [Getting your Questions Answered](#questions)
 * [The Next Step](#conclusion)

 All calls to installed tools will be via the command line interface.
 Graphical user interfaces will not be discussed here.
 If you use a GUI, you are responsible for learning and using your installed system.
 The installed tools I'll reference in this tutorial are `git` and `nasher`.
-All commands should work readily in your command line utility so long as you have navigated to your primary Dark Sun forked repository folder.
+All commands should work readily in your command line utility so long as you have navigated to your primary Final Nights forked repository folder.
 If you followed the example in the tools installation tutorial, that repository will be located at `C:\Users\<username>\Desktop\Git_Repositories\ds`.
 If you chose to locate your repository somewhere else, ensure you are in your chosen location before running any of the commands below.

 ## Updating Your Forked Repository